kimjuny/koa-webpack-server/README.md

 * Autowire your koa2 app with [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware).
 * Autowire your koa2 app with [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware).
-* Autowire your koa2 app with middlewares which are declared as `entry` point in your webpack server side config.
+* Autowire your koa2 app with middlewares which are `export`ed from the `entry` file in your webpack server side config.
 * HMR for client side and server side code, which means you'll never need to restart your node server or refresh your browser to see the changes.

 This package is usually used to build a universal/isomorphic SPA applications(React、Vue、Angular) using koa and webpack as setback, making universal/isomorphic web-app development super easy.